auth0/auth0.js/README.md

 ### User Profile

-The `getProfile` method allows you to obtain the user information after a successful login, and validates the JSON Web Token.
+The `getProfile` method allows you to obtain the user information after a successful login.

 ```js
 auth0.getProfile(idToken, function (err, profile) {